adinath-codes/AmongAi-game/README.md

 Leave Ollama running in the background.

 Windows:
-1. Download the AmongAI_Windows_vX.X.X.zip file.
+1. Download the amongai_0.1.0_x64-setup.exe file
-2. Move the file to wherever you want to keep the game on your computer.
-3. Extract the zip file.
-4. Run the AmongAI.exe file.
-That is it.
+2. Run the AmongAI.exe file.
+That is it. :)

 ## Controls